is to handle

 don't feel like it

-", but that doesn't explain anything or answer the 5
+", but that doesn't explain anything, or does it answer the 5

-lacking facts.
+lacking facts above.
 Don't make excuses, just make logical decisions.

 Schedule and to-do list, Balancing Time,